 a) Liquid-Liquid Extraction Process

-Birne process is expert in Liquid-liquid extraction (LLE) also known as solvent extraction and partitioning: a method to separate constituents (solutes) of homogeneous liquid solutions.
+PSC S.r.l.
+Engineering & Contracting (PSC) is expert in Liquid-liquid extraction (LLE) also known as solvent extraction and partitioning: a method to separate constituents (solutes) of homogeneous liquid solutions.
 In this separation process, second liquid solvent is added which is immiscible or partially miscible with the feed and the solutes of the mixture are distributed between the two phases based on their relative solubilities.
-There is a net transfer of one or more species from one liquid into another liquid phase, generally from aqueous to organic ).
-The solvent that is enriched in solute(s) is called extract.
-The feed solution that is depleted in solute(s) is called the raffinate.
+There is a net transfer of one or more species from one liquid into another liquid phase, generally from aqueous to organic.
+The solvent that is enriched in solute(s) is called extract; the feed solution that is depleted in solute(s) is called the raffinate.

 This type of process is commonly used:

-(LLE) require are large consumption of possibly toxic solvent, which also when recycled in the system requires costly equipment.
-Thus, right selection of the solvent in achieving a sustainable process is required and creates challenges to the large-scale industry implementation of the process.
+(LLE) require a large consumption of possibly toxic solvent, which also when recycled in the system requires costly equipment.
+Thus, right selection of the solvent in achieving a sustainable process is required and it creates challenges to the large-scale industry implementation of the process.

 If the aim of the process is to achieve a pure extract, the LLE as a downstream process is most often only the initial step.
 Further purification, such as distillation, crystallization or second extraction might be needed.